Skip to content

 • Empirical object.
 The paper studies a filing-native public reporting-risk cascade built from SEC and PCAOB data.

 • Primary target.
-The cascade measures public review-and-correction outcomes from the filing origin, not latent fraud truth.
+The cascade measures public review-and-correction outcomes from the filing origin, not unobserved fraud occurrence.

 Research Question and Contribution